Homemade with love: Siblings publish Hakka and Nonya cookbook with late mum’s recipes

 She first met her husband Aaron Cheung Chun San, a Shanghai-born man who was teaching at a school for the hearing-impaired in Singapore in the 1950s.
 Like Madam Lee, he was deaf, having lost his hearing due to a bout of meningitis when he was a child.
 The couple were also speech-impaired.

-They were set up on a blind date by her cousin, and he travelled from Singapore to her hometown to meet her.
-They married one year later.
+They were matchmade by her cousin, and Mr Cheung travelled from Singapore to Bahau to see Madam Lee for the first time.
+They married a year later.

 Mr Cheung died in 2009 from pneumonia.